 What does independent reading look like inside your classroom?
 How are your students interacting with text outside of school hours?
-Mobile apps and digital devices can support independent readers who swipe through pages on a tablet or turn the pages of paperback.
+Mobile apps and digital devices can support independent readers.
+It doesn’t matter if they swipe through pages on a tablet or turn the pages of paperback.
 As students of all ages navigate a wild world of text, the technology on their desk, in their backpack or safe in their pocket, can enhance their reading experience.

-If you’re looking to support independent readers both inside and outside of the classroom, there are a few ways you can leverage the power of digital tools.
+Looking to support independent readers both inside and outside of the classroom?
+There are a few ways you can leverage the power of digital tools.
 From helping students find new books to giving them space to share their reading with the world… a computer with a web browser or a portable mobile device can totally transform the way we think about independent reading.
 As a former classroom teacher and current professional development facilitator, I’m always looking for ways to support students and their teachers as they explore new text.
 In the list below you’ll find some strategies and favorite tools to support you independent readers in the digital world.

 6 Ways to Support Independent Readers with Digital Apps and Devices

 Find new books

 With access to the Internet and a variety of social networks, students can find new books to read.
 Earlier this year I featured MoxieReader on my site.
 It’s a powerful blended literacy program for school and home use.
 One of its awesome features is leveled book recommendations for students.
 You might also have students identify a favorite author or series of books.
 They can also use that information for a keyword search to find related texts.